-Our research and development expenses have consisted primarily of fees paid to external service providers, salaries, and related personnel expenses, facilities and equipment expenses, and other costs.
+Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs incurred related to pre-commercial product candidates.
 We charge all research and development expenses to operations as incurred.
-Our research and development activities are primarily focused on our most advanced product, NUPLAZID (pimavanserin), which was approved by the FDA for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis on April 29, 2016.
-We currently are responsible for all costs incurred in the development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PDP.
-Additionally, we will be responsible for all costs incurred for post-marketing studies that we committed to conduct in connection with FDA approval of NUPLAZID.
+Our research and development activities have primarily focused on NUPLAZID (pimavanserin) which was approved by the FDA for the treatment of hallucinations and delusions associated with PD Psychosis in April 2016.
+We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PD Psychosis, including dementia-related psychosis, schizophrenia and depression.
+Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in PD Psychosis patients treated with NUPLAZID and randomized, placebo-controlled eight-week studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
+We will be responsible for all costs incurred for these post-marketing studies.

 We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of pimavanserin.
 Historically, we have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other programs.
-The following table summarizes our research and development expenses by project for the three months ended March 31, 2016 and 2015 (in thousands):
+The following table summarizes our research and development expenses for the three and nine months ended September 30, 2017 and 2016 (in thousands):